la2050/archive/_projects/2014/help-build-a-realtime-environmental-sensor-network.md

     - South Bay
     - Westside
-  Does your project impact Los Angeles County?: Yes (benefits a region of LA County)
+  Does your project impact Los Angeles County?: Yes (benefits a region of LA County) How will your project impact the LA2050 “Live” metrics?:
+    - Exposure to air toxins
+    - Acres and miles of polluted waterways
   impact_metrics: >-
     By giving people the best data about their environment making changes for the better of the entire region becomes easy.